Skip to main content

 The droplets trickled down the panes of the window.
 The car was zooming through the Yamuna Expressway in relative silence as the only sound came from the crashing raindrops and the slashing of the wiper against the front glass.
 Ajabdeh stared out and managed to make a smiling face in the window.

-Hansa smiled a little amused remembering every time her older one does that and stared at the younger one sitting on the back seat beside her relatively quieter when it came to movements.
-Sighing loudly Ajabdeh looked at the driver “How much longer, Bhaiya?”
+Hansa smiled a little, amused, remembering every time her older one did that, and stared at the younger one sitting on the back seat beside her, relatively quieter when it came to movements.
+Sighing loudly, Ajabdeh looked at the driver, “How much longer, Bhaiya?”

 “Abhi thodi der mein Agra ka board aa jaega madam.”